martinrotter/rssguard/docs/source/features/filters.md

 Article Filtering
 =================
-Sometimes you need to automatically tweak the incoming article - mark it starred, remove ads from its contents, or simply ignore it.
+Sometimes you need to automatically tweak the incoming article - mark it starred, remove ads from its contents or simply reject it.
 That's where article filtering feature comes in.

 ## `Article filters` dialog
 The dialog seen below offers you a way of managing your article filters.
-You can assign single filter to multiple feeds.
+You can assign single filter to multiple feeds across all accounts.

 `Test` button tests selected filter against existing messages. `Process checked feeds` runs the filter against existing messages from checked feeds - in this mode all modifications made by the filter are saved to existing messages.